Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/11/what-size-boxes-should-i-use-to-move-house.md

 For your main boxes, you want to get double-wall strong cardboard boxes that are 18″ x 12″ x 12″.
 (46cm x 30cm x 30cm).
 This is a reasonably small size, but it will suit the most things.
 Books, kitchen-ware, gadgets, laptops, printers, consoles, folders, toys, games, clothes, *stuff* – it will all fit in there without generating a heavy box or a half-filled box.
 This is an important tip from the experts…

-> “Fill all of your boxes right up, because they’ll stack better.”
+> Fill all of your boxes right up, because they’ll stack better.

 To follow this rule, small boxes are better than big boxes.